 If you are looking to advance your management career in the hotel, tourism, restaurant or overall hospitality sector, then the MBA in Hospitality Management will enable you to advance into management roles from an existing position, or prepare you to enter a new role at a management level.

-The MBA in Hospitality Management is one of the specialisations in our international MBA programme offered at Wittenborg University Apeldoorn to full-time and part time students from the Netherlands and around the world.
+The MBA in Hospitality Management is one of the specialisations in our international MBA programme offered at Wittenborg University of Applied Sciences in Apeldoorn to full-time and part time students from the Netherlands and around the world.

 An international team of lecturers and business leaders has been designed this MBA for those ready to make the climb into management roles, either from an existing job or graduates with some work experience who are aspiring to become managers.
 Together with the traditional MBA building blocks, this MBA in Hospitality Management offers additional modules with a particular focus on leadership and management roles in the hotel and restaurant and overal hospitality sector, and issues specifically facing hospitality companies and organisations, nationally, and internationally.